matkoniecz/backup-gem-extractor-crutch/readme.md

 [Backup gem](https://github.com/backup/backup) is a decent tool to create archives for storage.
 Unfortunately built-in restore tool is [missing and unlikely to appear](https://github.com/backup/backup-features/issues/28).
 This script was created to automate extraction of my backups.
 It is used to

  - automate restore after data loss
- - automate restoration and comparison of files after creating backup (to check whatver backup was generated correctly)
+ - automate restoration and comparison of files after creating backup (to check whatever backup was generated correctly)

 ## install